SachinNegi10/Salary-Slip/README.md

 # Features

-User-Friendly Interface: Intuitive and easy-to-navigate interface for generating salary slips.<br>
+1. User-Friendly Interface: Intuitive and easy-to-navigate interface for generating salary slips.<br>
-Customizable Templates: Pre-defined templates that can be customized to suit your organization's requirements.<br>
+2. Customizable Templates: Pre-defined templates that can be customized to suit your organization's requirements.<br>
-Employee Database: Maintain a database of employees with their details and salary information.<br>
+3. Employee Database: Maintain a database of employees with their details and salary information.<br>
-PDF Export: Generate and export salary slips in PDF format for easy distribution and record-keeping.<br>
+4. PDF Export: Generate and export salary slips in PDF format for easy distribution and record-keeping.<br>
-Automated Calculations: Automatic calculation of deductions, allowances, and net salary.<br>
+5. Automated Calculations: Automatic calculation of deductions, allowances, and net salary.<br>
-Secure Data Handling: Securely store and manage employee data with proper encryption.<br>
+6. Secure Data Handling: Securely store and manage employee data with proper encryption.<br>

+# Usage

+1. Add Employees: Enter employee details such as name, ID, designation, and salary components.<br>
+2. Generate Salary Slips: Select an employee and generate their salary slip for a specified month.<br>
+3. Customize Templates: Modify the salary slip template to include additional information or change the format.<br>
+4. Export Salary Slips: Export the generated salary slips to PDF for distribution.<br>